 - Lack of sleep damages the skin

-- How the skin regenerates during sleep
+- This is how the skin regenerates while you sleep

 - Support for skin health & beauty sleep